arminc/arminc.github.io/_posts/2008-11-13-stopping-kvm-to-load-or-removing-kvm-in-ubuntu.md

 If you use the option above you will have to run the command every time before you start your Vmware.

-How to remove kvm from Ubuntu (I see that the line before purge – looks like it&#8217;s one but it is actually two lines &#8211; - next to each other &#8212; )
+How to remove kvm from Ubuntu (I see that the line before purge – looks like it's one but it is actually two lines &#8211; - next to each other &#8212; )

 <table border="1" cellspacing="0" cellpadding="4" width="100%">
   <col width="256"></col> <tr>